sensu/sensu-puppet/README.md

 * [Slack Alerts](https://github.com/sensu/sensu-puppet/blob/master/examples/slack_alerts.pp) - Example of setting up Slack alerts

 ## Limitations

+Changing `sensu::etc_dir` is only supported on systems using systemd.

 The type `sensu_user` does not at this time support `ensure => absent` due to a limitation with sensuctl, see [sensu-go#2540](https://github.com/sensu/sensu-go/issues/2540).